jdye64/docker-nifi/README.md

 Dockerized multi-host NiFi.
 The following 2 deployments are provided:
 - Acquisition node talking to Processing-1 and Processing-2 nodes utilizing the site-to-site protocol and Remote Process Groups (RPG)
-- Acquisition node talking to a NiFi Cluster Manager, which, in turn, manages a cluster of processing nodes
+- Acquisition node talking to a NiFi Cluster Manager via RPG, which, in turn, manages a cluster of processing nodes

 https://github.com/docker/docker/blob/master/docs/userguide/networking/get-started-overlay.md